In my previous blog post, I explained the Moving Motivators game. If you don’t know anything about it yet, read this first.

 - Round 3: Now everyone takes a post-it and thinks about how the motivators which are at the right could be improved and put the post-it to the motivator.
 If you have all at the left, lucky you 🙂

-- Share your action item(s) and try to build on others people feedback.
-Can you come with new ideas for yourself and your team mates?
+- Share your action item(s) and try to build on other people feedback.
+Can you come with new ideas for yourself and your teammates?

 For example, these are my 3 most important motivators: